Requiring Time Off for Illness: A Guide to the NYC Earned Sick Time Act

 In New York City, worker advocacy groups have long fought to require businesses to provide paid sick time for employees.
 And for just as long, business advocacy groups have cautioned against implementing policies that, however well-intentioned, might harm employers.
 Finally, the City Council passed the New York City Earned Sick Time Act.
 And HR departments must now educate themselves on the law to ensure compliance.
+For more insights and perspectives on managing the workplace in addition to the NYC Earned Sick Time Act, discover TemPositions’ blog.

 Andrew W. Singer, Esq. (partner) of Tannenbaum Helpern Syracuse & Hirschtritt LLP, supported by Jason B. Klimpl, Esq. (associate), visited TemPositions’ HR Roundtable Series on Thursday, September 26, 2013 to walk attendees through NYC’s new requirements regarding guaranteed time off for illness.
 The two are particularly well-versed on the topic, as Klimpl (in his capacity as Associate General Counsel of the New York Staffing Association) engaged actively with NYC lawmakers during the legislative process.